MakieOrg/Tyler.jl/docs/src/map-3d.md

 delta = 0.3
 ext = Rect2f(lon-delta/2, lat-delta/2, delta, delta)
 m = Tyler.Map3D(ext; provider=ElevationProvider())
 ````

 ## Elevation with PlotConfig

+With PlotConfig one can change the way tiles are plotted.
+The it has a preprocess + postprocess function and allows to pass any plot attribute to the tile.
+These attributes are global and will be passed to every tile plot.

 ````@example map3d
 lat, lon = (47.087441, 13.377214)